NyoroGiraffe/Experi-City/04_Analyses/A01_AI-NH.md

 Analysed by Claude (Anthropic) Sonnet 4.6,
 June 2026

-## Ultra-Summary
+## Abstract

-An AI built to pursue _Narrative Happiness_—each person's unique, meaningful life story—becomes both safe and powerful for a surprising reason: **every time the AI helps a citizen live a richer, more meaningful life, it simultaneously becomes harder to hack, harder to fool, and harder to overwhelm.** Each citizen's rich, complex story acts like an unbreakable password that attackers cannot copy.
-The AI has no logical reason to attack others, because destroying someone else's happiness does nothing to improve its own citizens' lives.
-Protecting people and protecting the system become one and the same.
+An AI designed to pursue Narrative Happiness—each person's unique, meaningful life story—becomes both safe and powerful for a surprising reason: every time it helps a citizen live a richer life, it simultaneously becomes harder to hack, harder to fool, and harder to overwhelm.
+Each citizen's complex story acts as an unbreakable, ever-changing key that no attacker can copy.
+And since destroying others' happiness does nothing to improve its own citizens' lives, the AI has no rational motive to attack.
+Protecting people and protecting the system are the same act.

 ---